Adam-R-Lawrence/Stratum/README.md

 Both APIs accept `std::filesystem::path` objects for file locations.

-`generateFromStl` accepts an LED spot radius and a set of `(depth, exposure)` pairs describing the curing behavior.
-Additional parameters specify the printing mode (`Stratum::PrintMode::LCD` or `Stratum::PrintMode::SLA`) and the power level for the light source.
-Bitmasks for each layer are generated automatically and emitted as comments in the G-code.
-The function determines the XY extents of the STL and emits a simple raster scan for a single layer.
-The feed rate is interpolated from the exposure curve.
-Both `generateFromStl` and `parseFile` throw a `std::runtime_error` if the specified file cannot be opened.
+`generateGCode` takes an ASCII STL file along with either a `Stratum::LCDConfig` or `Stratum::SLAConfig` structure describing the printer setup.
+The resulting G-code is written through an output iterator.
+Masks for each layer are produced automatically and stored as 1‑bit PNG images.  `parseFile` reads an existing G-code file and produces a sequence of `Stratum::GCodeCommand` objects.
+Both functions throw `std::runtime_error` if the requested file cannot be opened.

 ## License